itsadijmbt/demo-databricks/README.md

 # MACAW demo4 : Run-Anywhere Guide

-A portable walkthrough for running the MACAW per-user MCP gateway demo (GitHub + Databricks), governed by MACAW identity + policy.
+A portable walkthrough for running the MACAW per-user MCP demo, governed by MACAW identity + policy.
 Works from **any** folder : everything keys off `$DEMO_ROOT`.

 Unity Catalog enforces who's eligible, at the engine, for every path  but it can't tell INSERT from DELETE, and it can't pause for a human.
 MACAW adds per-action, role-tiered,